tarana-shahin/A-simple-calculator/README.md

 # A-simple-calculator
-Build a simple calculator using html and javascript
+Designed a simple calculator using html and javascript